Public To Express Unity For Oppressed Kashmiri Brethren - UrduPoint

 Public To Express Unity For Oppressed Kashmiri Brethren

-Human Rights Activist Noreen Raza on Friday said that people belonging to different strata of society would express solidarity with their oppressed Kashmiri brethren on 'Kashmir Solidarity Day' which is marked on February 5 every year

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Jan, 2021 ) :Human Rights Activist Noreen Raza on Friday said that people belonging to different strata of society would express solidarity with their oppressed Kashmiri brethren on 'Kashmir Solidarity Day' which is marked on February 5 every year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Jan, 2021 ) :Human Rights Activist Noreen Raza has said that people belonging to different strata of society would express solidarity with their oppressed Kashmiri brethren on 'Kashmir Solidarity Day' which is marked on February 5 every year.

 Talking to APP, she said in the Federal capital one minute silence will be observed at 10.00 am to pay homage to the martyrs of the liberation struggle of occupied Kashmir.